Which Way is better?

-Has a clogged drain or toilet ruined your day?
+At Mark Johnson Plumbing, we know that clogged drain or toilet can ruin your day.
 Slow-moving drains or overflowing sinks are common plumbing problems that many homeowners face on a regular basis.
 There are two main ways to handle these issues: hydro jetting and snaking.

 Many homeowners will have a preferred method they use to treat clogged drains, and they will try and convince you that their method is best.
 However, in the debate between hydro jetting and snaking, there are many points to consider before making a decision:

 Snaking the drain involves using a flexible cable with an auger-like attachment used to chew up the blockages.
 The technician inserts the cable into the drain and waits until they feel resistance against it.
 At this point, the technician begins to crank their end of the cable, which rotates the blades on the opposite end.
 The blades chew through the clogs, breaking them up so they can either wash out through the system or get pulled out once the cable is removed.

 The second effective drain cleaning option is hydro jetting.
 This service makes use of a high-pressure water jet designed to blast through stubborn clogs and hardened debris.
 Hydro jetting also prevents future clogs from forming by smoothing the inner texture of the pipe wall.

 We firmly discourage clients from attempting their own hydro jetting services.
 Unlike many home repairs that are perfectly safe to DIY, hydro jetting is best left to a professional.
 Some of the most significant arguments against DIY hydro jetting include:

 - Individuals without experience may not be able to handle the service properly and become overwhelmed by the power of the water jets.

 - Pipes that are already weak or damaged could be further weakened by hydro jetting.
 It’s always important to allow a professional the chance to inspect the pipes before hydro jetting to make sure the pipes are strong enough.

 When to Try Snaking?